St. George's School (Vancouver): Outdoor education

 There is also a mandatory outdoor education program implemented for students from grades 1-10.
 Students are required to participate in outdoor educational programs both in the junior school and the senior school.
 These activities range from half day trips (grade 1) to full, week-long excursions (grade 10).
 The junior experiences focus on an education aspect: students learn about First Nations peoples and about the environment.
 The senior trips involve more personal-based learning; activities in the wilderness such as hiking, kayaking and canoeing focus on leadership and interpersonal skills.
 There is also a focus on environmental care and education.
 In grade 10, students have the option of applying for the 'Discovery 10' cohort program.
 This program is limited to 20 students who participate in a modified Social Studies and PE program, focusing on First Nations history, environmental studies, and outdoor leadership.
-The students spend approximately 55 days of each school year out of class on outdoor-education trips (hiking, canoeing, kayaking, rock-climbing).
+The students spend approximately 55 days of each school year out of class on outdoor-education trips.
+These trips include, hiking, canoeing, kayaking, rock-climbing and backcountry ski touring.

-Clubs and activities

-The school offers a variety of extra-curricular clubs: